Rostlab/bindPredict/README.md

 bindEmbed21 is a method to predict whether a residue in a protein is binding to metal ions, nucleic acids (DNA or RNA), or small molecules.
 Towards this end, bindEmbed21 combines homology-based inference and Machine Learning.
 Homology-based inference is executed using MMseqs2 [1].
 For the Machine Learning method, bindEmbed21DL uses ProtT5 embeddings [2] as input to a 2-layer CNN.
 Since bindEmbed21 is based on single sequences, it can easily be applied to any protein sequence.

+## Usage

+`run_bindEmbed21DL.py` shows an example how to generate binding residue predictions using the Machine Learning part of bindEmbed21 (bindEmbed21DL)

+`run_bindEmbed21HBI.py` shows an example how to generate bidning residue predictions using the homology-inference part of bindEmbed21 (bindEmbed21HBI)

+`run_bindEmbed21.py` combines ML and HBI into the final method bindEmbed21

+`develop_bindEmbed21DL.py` provides the code to reproduce the bindEmbed21DL development (hyperparameter optimization, training, performance assessment on the test set).

+All needed files and paths can be set in `config.py` (marked as TODOs).

 ## Data

 ### Development Set